kellyjonbrazil/jc/README.md

 For more information on the motivations for this project, please see my [blog post](https://blog.kellybrazil.com/2019/11/26/bringing-the-unix-philosophy-to-the-21st-century/).

 ## Installation
 There are several ways to get `jc`.
-You can install via `pip`; other OS package repositories like `zypper`, `brew`, or `portsnap`; via DEB/RPM packages; or by downloading the correct binary for your architecture and running it anywhere on your filesystem.
+You can install via `pip`; other OS package repositories like `zypper`, `nix-env`, `brew`, or `portsnap`; via DEB/RPM packages; or by downloading the correct binary for your architecture and running it anywhere on your filesystem.

 ### Pip (macOS, linux, unix, Windows)
 ```